microsoft/FluidFramework/examples/hosts/draft-js/README.md

 ## Getting Started

-If you want to run this component follow the following steps:
+To run this follow the steps below:

 1. Run `npm install` from the `FluidFramework` root directory
 2. Navigate to this directory